Alaska State Parks Volunteer Program

 Requirements: Must be available during the week to maintain the facility and area - remove snow and assist staff when needed; available Fridays through Sundays from 9:30 am to 5:30 p.m. to work inside the center, as well as to assist with Friday evening astronomy programs 2 times a month.

 Internship: Will assist volunteer in internship requirements and paperwork.

 Allowance/Housing: Subsistence payment available.
 Upper floor room inside nature center with bed, desk, closets, and phone; modern restroom nearby; kitchen with some sharing; access to computer and TV/VCR; availability of vehicle to drive to Eagle River for errands (grocery shopping, laundry, etc); must be flexible and adaptable to living conditions because several other staff and local volunteers will be in and out of the building at various times of the day.

 Time Commitment: October 1 through May 1, minimum time commitment.

-Note: Additional information about the Nature Center is located at www.ernc.org For specific questions contact Asta Spurgis, Director at email@example.com.
-(Please include "Volunteer Inquiry" in the subject line).
+Note: Additional information about the Nature Center can be found at www.ernc.org For specific questions contact Asta Spurgis, Director at email@example.com.
+(Please include “Volunteer Inquiry” in the subject line).
 You may send applications up to one year in advance.
 We prefer to follow-up on preliminary applications by e-mail.

 Application requirements: Completed Alaska State Parks application; short cover letter explaining your motivation for pursuing a volunteer position at the Nature Center and your dates/times available; a brief description of any special skills and related experience; and a resume limited to one page.
 Please do not send any additional information.